jakub-mata/web-path/README.md

 # Web-Path

-This Javascript code mimics the famous traceroute command on Linux machines.
+This Javascript code mimics the popular traceroute command.

 ## Installation